BA(Hons) Animation (with Foundation Year)

 Our graduates have gone on to form careers in the animation industry, graphic design, computer games, illustration and so on, both throughout the UK and across the world.

-Some choose further study at master's level, including our own postgraduate MA in Animation course.
+Some choose further study at master's level, including our own MA in Animation.

 The optional modules listed are those that are most likely to be available, but they may be subject to change.